SNICScienceCloud/technical-training/model-serving/README.md

 Open the files and try to understand the steps. _You need to setup variable values in the start_instance.py script._

 -------------

 In order to run this code, you need to have OpenStack API environment running.

 _NOTE that Openstack APIs are only need to be installed on the client VM_.

 Follow the instructions available on the following links:

-i.
-Goto https://docs.openstack.org/install-guide/environment-packages-ubuntu.html , http://docs.openstack.org/cli-reference/common/cli_install_openstack_command_line_clients.html and download the client tools and API for OpenStack.
+- Goto https://docs.openstack.org/install-guide/environment-packages-ubuntu.html , http://docs.openstack.org/cli-reference/common/cli_install_openstack_command_line_clients.html and download the client tools and API for OpenStack.

-ii.
-Download the Runtime Configuration (RC) file from the SSC site (Project->Compute->Access & Security->API Access->Download OpenStack RC File).
+- Download the Runtime Configuration (RC) file from the SSC site (Project->Compute->Access & Security->API Access->Download OpenStack RC File).

-iii.
-Confirm that your RC file have following enviroment variables:
+- Confirm that your RC file have following enviroment variables:

 ```console
 export OS_USER_DOMAIN_NAME="snic"
 export OS_IDENTITY_API_VERSION="3"
 export OS_PROJECT_DOMAIN_NAME="snic"
 ```
-iv.
-Set the environment variables by sourcing the RC-file:
+- Set the environment variables by sourcing the RC-file:

 ```console
 source <project_name>_openrc.sh
 ```

-v.
-The successful output of the following commands will confirm that you have the correct packages available on your VM:
+- The successful output of the following commands will confirm that you have the correct packages available on your VM:

 ```console
 openstack server list
 openstack image list
 ```

-vi.
-For the API communication we need following extra packages:
+- For the API communication we need following extra packages:

 ```console
 apt install python3-openstackclient